19hours/sg-statutes/Acts/Currency Act.md

 [3/91; 25/2002]

-(3) Coins issued by the Authority, if the coins have not been illegally dealt with, shall be legal tender up to their face value in Singapore as follows:
+(3) Coins of a denomination issued by the Authority, if the coins have not been illegally dealt with, are legal tender up to their face value for the payment of an amount not exceeding 20 times the face value of a coin of that denomination.

-(a) in the case of coins of a denomination exceeding 50 cents — for the payment of any amount;

-(b) in the case of coins of a denomination of 50 cents — for the payment of an amount not exceeding $10; and

-(c) in the case of coins of a denomination lower than 50 cents — for the payment of an amount not exceeding $2.

-[2/69; 11/82; 3/91; 25/2002]
+[Act 6 of 2019 wef 14/03/2019]

 (4) Where a payee has given written notice to the payer that he would not accept as payment all or any of the denominations of currency notes or coins in satisfaction of a debt, subsection (2) or (3), as the case may be, shall not apply to the payment of the debt to the extent specified in the notice.